dogweather/forkful/content/en/ruby/dates-and-times/converting-a-date-into-a-string.md

   \ text we can read and use.
 Programmers do this to display dates in a human-friendly\u2026"
 lastmod: '2024-03-13T22:45:00.561685-06:00'
 model: gpt-4-1106-preview
-summary: "Converting a date to a string takes the date object and turns it into text\
-  \ we can read and use.
-Programmers do this to display dates in a human-friendly\u2026"
+summary: Converting a date to a string takes the date object and turns it into text we can read and use.
 title: Converting a date into a string
 weight: 28
 ---